wbreeze/wind_and_water/_posts/2025-04-15-Curses-on-the-Cotter-Pin.md

 Have I become a cotter pin destroyer?
 Have I become a cotter pin expert?
 Aficionado?
 Devotee?
 I will go home to my pretty wife and tell her, oh pretty wife.
 I have become expert at removing cotter pins.
 I know how to do it, now.
 I can get a cotter pin out in a jiffy.
-I can get a copper pin out.
+I can get a cotter pin out.
 In only moments, easy as pickings I can, as making a pie.
 Oh, yes.
 I have techniques.
 I have strategies.
 I am a man who can remove part cotter pins without any trouble at all!
 No troubles all!
 You just have to know how to do it, and then it's easy.